A Unique Treatment Plan For Every Patient

 One of the most frequently diagnosed and the most often overlooked co-occurring disorder is depression.
 A depressed individual can be as cunning at hiding their depression as they are at protecting their use of drugs or alcohol to escape their depression.

-Treatment has to be specifically designed to address mental illness.
+The treatment has to be specifically designed to address mental illness.
 This necessitates the availability of trained experts that can manage the host of psychological issues that can be masked by drug and alcohol abuse.
 Experience is the best teacher in seeing that a person has a problem that drug and alcohol abuse only hide.

 Rehab centers can help a person that suffers from co-occurring disorders to escape the terrible loneliness that they feel.
 Imagine if you can be trapped in a world that you sometimes think is real and frequently think is not real.
 Think about how difficult it is to deal with the real problem through a haze of drugs and alcohol.